ShySkill/aimtrainer/README.md

 # aimtrainer
-This is an Aimtrainer with codehs, not gonna post the actual project but here is the code
+This is an Aimtrainer made with CodeHS JS.